Articles of Peace

 Be honest with yourself.
 If something has been building up, do some breakthrough work to take the edge off, then schedule a time where you can have a Peaceful Conversation or Loveseat.
 Remember to review these guidelines and principles first.

-, for a potentially loaded issue (vs. the free flow guidelines of "Peaceful Conversation" (above), use the "Love Seat."
+If you are concerned that you need more structure, for a potentially loaded issue (vs. the free flow guidelines of "Peaceful Conversation" (above), use the "Love Seat."
 This is often best with a coach at a meeting, but if you're ready to carefully follow the outline, it can go super well just on your own.